valancej/documentation/_classic/getting-started/deployment-pipelines.md

 redirect_from:
   - /continuous-deployment/deployment-pipelines/
 ---
 On Codeship, you are able to define **deployment pipelines**.
 A deployment pipeline is bound to a branch.
-Every time a build runs for this branch by pushing to it, it kicks off your deployment pipeline.
+Every time you push a new commit or tag to this branch, you trigger a build for it and the build will kick off your deployment pipeline.

 <div class="info-block">
 You can add **multiple deployments within one deployment pipeline**.
 This way you can, for example, deploy to a staging environment first and, if that succeeds, follow up with a deployment to the production environment.
 This process is fully automated on Codeship and in case of errors you will get notified immediately.
 It is *not possible to run multiple deployments in parallel*.